Inclusive practice policy

 Telling us about your disability and/or specific access requirements

-You have the opportunity to disclose a disability and/or any specific access requirements such as special examination arrangements or materials in alternative formats on the Specific Access Requirements form [Word doc] which is part of the Application form and the registration form.
+You have the opportunity to disclose a disability and/or any specific access requirements such as special examination arrangements or materials in alternative formats on the Specific Access Requirements form which is part of the application form and the registration form.

 You can also complete the Specific Access Requirements form [Word doc] or contact us to discuss your specific access requirements at any time during your student life cycle.

-However, if you don’t tell us about any specific access requirements you may have early enough then we can not guarantee that arrangements will be made.
-Making special arrangements can be a lengthy and complicated process and it is important that we discuss them as soon as possible.
+However, if you don’t tell us about any specific access requirements you may need early enough then we can not guarantee that arrangements will be made.
+Making special arrangements can be a lengthy and complicated process and it is important that we discuss these with you as soon as possible.

 Any information you provide will be treated with sensitivity and in confidence.

 For further information on how we process data about student’s specific access requirements please read:

 "How we process data about students" specific access requirements [PDF: 3pgs 119KB].

 We can advise on the support available to you as a student with specific access requirements at London University International Programmes.
 We will make every reasonable effort to support you through your studies.
 The support we offer can include:

 It is a requirement for all our students to have internet access as a lot of our materials are available online.

 Depending on the course and the module, materials are provided in print or electronically online.